jayantkishore/sigabrt-chatbot/data/nlu/upi_faq.md

-## intent:upi_faq
+## intent: upi_faq
-- What happens if a wrong UPI PIN is entered?
+ - What happens if a wrong UPI Pin is entered?
  - In UPI I  cannot find my bank account once I select the bank name.
 What should I do?
  - How do I pay for an online merchant through UPI?
  - Are UPI transactions possible only during the bank business hours?
  - Money has been debited from my account but I have not received any confirmation message.
 What should I do?
  - Should I add beneficiary before making a fund transfer via UPI?
  - Is there a way to view my transaction history in UPI?
  - Must the recipient have a bank account to make a UPI transfer?
 Does it work with a wallet app?
  - If my mobile is lost, can others access my bank account and make transactions by UPI?
  - Is it possible to put a stop payment request for a transfer made through UPI?
  - Is there an upper limit on the UPI transfer amount?
  - What is UPI?
-- What is an UPI-PIN?
+ - What is an UPI PIN?
  - How is UPI different from IMPS?
  - What are the different channels for transferring funds using UPI?
-- How do I set my UPI-PIN with the bank directly?
+ - How do I set my UPI PIN with the bank directly?
+ - I don’t remember my UPI pin .
+What do I do?